 Please ensure you have read the Solar Retailer Code of Conduct document.

-- Complete and sign the application form.
+- Complete the online application form.

 Formal feedback on the application assessment will be provided to the applicant.
 Incorrect or incomplete information submitted by an applicant may lead to the delay or rejection of an application.

 Unsuccessful applicants must wait three months from the date of rejection before applying again.
 Before re-applying, they must sufficiently demonstrate to the Code Coordinator in writing that they can comply with the Code and have the systems and procedures in place to ensure ongoing compliance.
 The written assurance needs to be signed by a director of the company or an authorised representative.
 A second rejection will result in the applicant waiting six months before re-applying.
 If the applicant is rejected a third time, they must wait 12 months before applying again.
 The Code Administrator has the right to decline a third application if the applicant’s behaviour or actions are considered inconsistent with the Code.
 Please note that applications are processed in the date order they are received to ensure fairness among applicants.